Videogame: Arcanum: Of Steamworks & Magick Obscura

 The summoning spell for the Nature magick college, at full power, will summon an ordinary-looking white rabbit called the "Vorpal Bunny".

 Also, the blue rabbit that is allegedly the shapeshifting Stillwater Giant.
 You do find it in a cave filled with bones, after all...

-Also, the blue rabbit that is genuinely the shapeshifting Stillwater Giant, which you meet in a random encounter later on.
+Also, the blue rabbit that is genuinely the shapeshifting Stillwater Giant, which you meet in a random encounter immediately after finishing that questline.

 Lampshade Hanging: When dealing with a possible demon, the town sheriff complains that such things always require an unnecessarily long trek to retrieve some absurdly specific weapon with which to defeat it.
 You are naturally forced to do just that.

 Luck Manipulation Mechanic: The game has fate points, which may be used to force a critical success (or do something else if you prefer).
 This is most useful for forcing a critical pickpocket success, allowing you to steal the unique items from certain NPCs.

 MacGyvering: You'll do this a lot if you play as a scientist.